 In order to understand social media surveillance by the government, Alt News reached out to Kushal Das, a developer of SecureDrop at Freedom of the Press Foundation, via Signal messenger.
 SecureDrop is a free software platform for secure communication between journalists and sources.

-Before you read responses given by Das to our questions, we recommend you watch this short video by AJ+ about online surveillance.
+Before you read the responses given by Das to our questions, we recommend you watch this short video by AJ+ about online surveillance.